To learn more about Individual Yoga Therapy, click HERE

 Ready to try a one-on-one session?
 To ask questions or set an appointment: Contact Jenne 828 778 0211 or firstname.lastname@example.org

-For those who are fully vaccinated, individual yoga therapy sessions can now be held in-person / indoors at Weaverville Yoga Studio.
-I also have an outdoor nature-based practice space in North Asheville for those who prefer this option or who are not yet fully vaccinated.
+For those who are fully vaccinated, individual yoga therapy sessions are now available in-person at Weaverville Yoga Studio.
 Sessions can also be held virtually on Zoom, an easy-to-use online conference space (similar to TeleHealth), that can be accessed by your phone, tablet or computer.
+See below for in-home yoga therapy sessions (I can come to you).

 If you prefer a longer session, $30 for each additional half-hour